Colm Wilkinson: Later career

 Wilkinson was voted one of the five greatest singers ever in a Rolling Stone Magazine readers' poll and is noted for maintaining a powerful singing voice into his late 60s.
 He has attributed his longevity to avoiding coffee, alcohol, cigarettes, and dairy products, as well as ensuring proper sleep, diet, and exercise.
 He is also noted as being rather soft-spoken in order to refrain from overworking his voice.

+Recordings

+In 1977, Wilkinson released an eponymous album in Ireland, where he was known as "C.T.
+Wilkinson".
+The album charted in the Irish Charts for eight weeks at Number 1.